Dhamareshwarakumar/Namaste-NodeJS/Chapter 04 - module.export & require/04_module.export-and-require.md

 -   To use a module, you need to import it using the `require()` function.
 -   This function returns a reference to the module's exports, which can be functions, objects, or variables.
--   By simply importing modules using `require` will not provide access to their modules variables and functions because modules protect their variables and functions from leaking.
+-   By simply importing modules using `require` will not provide access to their module's variables and functions because modules protect their variables and functions from leaking.
 -   Inorder to access variables and functions from a module they need to be exported from that module.
+Check here for [more](../Chapter%2005%20-%20Diving%20into%20the%20NodeJS%20github%20repo/05_diving-into-the-nodejs-github-repo.md#how-variables-and-functions-became-private-in-a-module-when-imported-using-require)

 ```js
 const fs = require('fs'); // Importing the built-in 'fs' module